 IELTS Academic Writing Skills Test

-The second question: the person is asked to write an essay in response to a specific point of view, problem, or argument.
+It asks the person to write an essay in response to a particular point of view, problem or argument.

-Note: Both questions must be answered in a formal way.
+Note: Both questions must be answered in a formal manner.

-The first question: He talks about a situation or situation, and the person is asked to write a letter requesting information related to that situation or to explain that situation.
-The speech may be personal, official or semi-official.
+- The person is asked to write a letter requesting information related to the situation or explaining the situation.

-The second question: the person is asked to write an essay in response to a specific point of view, argument, or problem, and in this case the essay can be written in a less formal way than the way in which the essay should be written in the second question of the IELTS Academic Reading Test.
+- In this case the essay can be written in a less formal way than the way the essay should be written in Question 2 of the IELTS Academic Reading test.